Driving & rest time rules

 - The condition is that both drivers are in the truck from start to finish.

-- However, for the first hour, only one driver is allowed in the vehicle.
+- However, during the first hour, only one driver is allowed in the vehicle.

 Rules for reading driving & rest time data: